conda/conda/docs/source/user-guide/troubleshooting.rst

    operating system.

 .. note::
-   Be sure that you install to the same install location as your existing install so it overwrites the core conda files and does not install a duplicate in a new folder.
+   Be sure that you install to the same location as your existing install so it overwrites the core conda files and does not install a duplicate in a new folder.